Bulk copy, delete and reassign shifts for multiple employees, a selected date range or even a particular role

-- Using a fortnightly roster and have the perfect first week created?
-Bulk copy the shifts to the last week of the roster.
+- Using a fortnightly schedule and have the perfect first week created?
+Bulk copy the shifts to the last week of the schedule.

-- Staff off sick?
-Bulk reassign all their shifts to another staff with only a few clicks.
+- employee off sick?
+Bulk reassign all their shifts to another employee with only a few clicks.

-All these changes can be made using the ‘Bulk Actions’ button in the top-right corner of the roster.
+All these changes can be made using the ‘Bulk Actions’ button in the top-right corner of the schedule.

-Bulk roster actions work with existing individual shifts, they will not affect shift batches.
+Bulk schedule actions work with existing individual shifts, they will not affect shift batches.
 Read up here on Shift batches, another way to create and manage multiple shifts at one time.

-If your roster has already been published, bulk actions won’t cause notifications to be sent to staff, so it’s recommended you message staff directly to advise of changes.
+If your schedule has already been published, bulk actions won’t cause notifications to be sent to employees, so it’s recommended you message employees directly to advise of changes.